killian31/killian31/README.md

 ## Hi!
 I'm killian31

 Currently in Paris, France.
-AI Research intern to finish my M2 MVA at ENS Paris-Saclay.
+ML PhD Student at Moments Lab and IP Paris.

 Come have a look at my [website](https://www.killian-steunou.com) for more information!